When you’re ready to get your new aquarium ready, one of the things most talked about is the substrate or aquarium gravel.

 - Some cichlids do better with harder alkaline water which can be obtained with the help of crushed coral

 What Color Gravel is Best for Fish Tanks?

 Many experts believe that the color and type of substrate used should be as close to the natural environment of the fish and plants you keep as possible.

 Most fish, however, are adaptable and will do fine with pink, red, blue, or yellow gravel, assuming they are well-cared for.

-The color is primarily going to be about your preferences over anything else.
+Author note: The color is primarily going to be about your preferences over anything else.
 Just be sure to avoid badly dyed sand or gravel that can chip and make your fish ill.

 How Much Substrate Do You Need?